Muirfield/pocketmine-plugins/GrabBag/README.md

 * **ops**
   Shows who are the ops on this server.
+* **perm** _&lt;player&gt;_ _&lt;dump|permission&gt; _[true|false]_
+  temporarily change player's permissions

+  This can be used to temporarily change player's permissions.
+  Changes are only done in-memory, so these will revert if the disconnects or the server reloads.
+  You can specify a _permission_ and it will show it's valueor if true|false is specified it will be changed.
+  If you specify **dump**, it will show all permissions associated to a player.

 * **players**
   Shows what players are on-line

 * **pluginmgr** _&lt;enable|disable|reload|info|commands|permissions|load&gt;_ _plugin&gt;
   manage plugins